detfis/detfis.github.io/_posts/2017-04-24-what-are-integration-points.md

 ## Summary

-In this post I've introduced to you the problem that **_integration points_** entails and how you can counter then using **circuit breaker** and **_timeout_** patterns.
+In this post I've introduced to you the problem that **_integration points_** entail and how you can counter them using **circuit breaker** and **_timeout_** patterns.
 I'm planning to write more about good practices in software architecture soon and I hope you've found this post informative and helpful.